agra-uni-bremen/symex-vp/README.md

 Usage examples which demonstrate the three aspects mentioned in the previous section can be found in the `./examples` subdirectory.
-For instance, the `./examples/zig-out-of-bounds` demonstrates the discovery of out-of-bounds array accesses using `symex-vp`.
+For instance, the `./examples/zig-out-of-bounds` demonstrates the discovery of out-of-bounds array accesses using SymEx-VP.
 More information on individual example applications is available in the `README.md` file in the `./examples` subdirectory.